silagokth/NACU/readme.md

 This is the VHDL description and MATLAB scripts that used for the development of NACU.
 NACU was developed by KTH and is part of the SiLago project.

+NACU was developed as part of a CGRA fabric deticated for Neural Networks.

+The fabric RTL code will soon be available in a new repository.

 # Copyright (c) 2019

  The VHDL code, the logic and concepts described in this file constitute